Thank you for reading our post, please rate this article at the end.

 Remarkably, the fastest hike through the JMT took only two days, 19 hours, and 26 minutes.
 This number is completely unrealistic for people who aren’t there specifically to set records, but it’s amazing that such a long and diverse trip could be completed in such a short timeframe.

 Like the Mount Whitney Hike, you need a permit to enter the JMT.
 A permit may be obtained from the national park or forest where you are planning to begin the hike.
-You may, for example, get started in Inyo National Forest.
+You may, for example, get started in the Inyo National Forest.
 For trips ending at Mount Whitney, the permit needs to specify the exit date and exit point.

 Tips on Making Your Ascent More Pleasant and Safe